Struggling to get interviews?

 Here are answers to some of the questions we get asked the most about putting shadowing on a resume:

-Shadowing doesn’t carry the same weight as full-time work experience.
+No, shadowing doesn’t count as full-time work experience.
 However, because it’s job-related, it can still be placed in the experience section of your resume.

 You describe shadowing experience on a resume similar to how you would describe work experience.
 If you had the opportunity to work hands-on on some tasks while shadowing, describe what skills you learned from that.
 Or, if you exclusively observed others do their job, provide an overview of the type of work you watched being performed.